 Put on your new nature, and be renewed as you learn to know your Creator and become like him. – Colossians 3:10 (NLT)

 I should clarify a bit… the effort needed to grow in Christ is “putting on my new nature.”
 It’s not about trying harder to obey the rules.
-If rule-following is where I put all of my effort, sooner or later I will burn out.
+If rule-following is where I put all of my efforts, sooner or later I will burn out.
 Paul puts it this way in his letter to the Galatians:

 How foolish can you be?
 After starting your new lives in the Spirit, why are you now trying to become perfect by your own human effort? – Galatians 3:3 (NLT)